South Korea - Climate

 South Korea engages in multilateral initiatives to support climate action

 Despite its relatively low levels of funding, South Korea has demonstrated international leadership on climate, including hosting the Green Climate Fund (GCF) and proposing the creation of the ‘International Day of Clean Air for Blue Skies’, adopted by the United Nations in 2019.
 Linked to this, it established the ‘National Council on Climate and Air Quality’ and is partnering with China and Japan to reduce fine dust.
 South Korea was scheduled to host the next ‘Partnering for Green Growth and the Global Goals 2030 Summit’ (P4G) in 2020, however, this has been delayed till 2021 due to the COVID-19 crisis.
+At the United Nations’(UNs’) 'High-Level Event on Financing for Development in the Era of COVID-19 and Beyond', South Korea reiterated its committements to supporting an environmentally and economically sustainable recovery, including through the Korean New Deal.

 The Green Climate Fund (GCF) is based in Incheon, South Korea, and in September 2014, South Korea committed US$100 million to support its successful operationalization.
 At the United Nations Climate Action Summit in 2019, President Moon Jae-in committed to doubling South Korea’s contribution to the GCF.
 According to the 2020 Implementation Plan, the Ministry of Economy and Finance will provide KRW23.9 billion (US$22 million) in 2020.
 Since 2016, the Korea Development Bank has been an accredited GCF implementation body, allowing it to implement projects in partnership.